bcgov/healthgateway/Apps/AspireHost/README.md

   initialization; all apps wait for it to finish before starting.
 - **Redis 6.2** (container `GatewayCache`), mirroring the `RedisConnection` user secret's port and password, if one is set (`localhost:6379` with the standard secret).
-- **Apps** — everything except Admin: Patient, GatewayApi, Immunization, Medication, Laboratory, Encounter, ClinicalDocument, JobScheduler, and WebClient (SpaProxy launches the Vite dev server).
-Each app keeps the port from its own launch profile (GatewayApi 3000, WebClient 3025, JobScheduler 5005, etc.), so existing inter-service URLs work unchanged.
+- **Apps** — Patient, GatewayApi, Immunization, Medication, Laboratory, Encounter, ClinicalDocument, JobScheduler, WebClient (SpaProxy launches the Vite dev server), and Admin (Blazor WASM portal).
+Each app keeps the port from its own launch profile (GatewayApi 3000, WebClient 3025, JobScheduler 5005, Admin 5027, etc.), so existing inter-service URLs work unchanged.
 Drug data loads via JobScheduler's recurring Hangfire jobs.

 The containers are removed when the AppHost stops; their data persists in the `gatewaydb.local` and `gatewaycache.local` Docker volumes — the same volumes used by